Introduction

 ]

 At the time of writing, the clock control CPU stabilizes system.
 The driver running on the host (bittide-instances/src/bittide/Instances/Hitl/SoftUgnDemo/Driver.hs) then releases the reset of the management unit CPU.
-In turn, this CPU will center the elastic buffers and print out the UGNs captured using the hardware UGN capture component over UART.
-Finally, the general purpose processing element has its reset deasserted.
-It simply prints "Hello from C!".
+In turn, this CPU will center the elastic buffers, initialize the scatter/gather calendars, and print out the UGNs captured using the hardware UGN capture component over UART.
+Finally, the general purpose processing element is started.
+It executes the software UGN discovery protocol and prints the results over UART.
+The host driver then compares the hardware-captured UGNs with the software-discovered UGNs to verify correctness.

 Tests are configured to run the following binaries on the system's CPUs: